garre127914-ship-it/DAA-LAB/README.md

 Conclusion: The program efficiently calculates factorial using iteration with O(n) time and O(1) space.
 It also measures the execution time of the calculation.

+PRACTICAL 05

+Summary
+This program solves the 0/1 Knapsack Problem using Dynamic Programming.
+It finds the maximum value by deciding whether to include or exclude each item.

+Conclusion
+The program efficiently determines the optimal selection of items without exceeding the given knapsack capacity

 PRACTICAL 07

 SUMMARY: The Making Change Problem uses Dynamic Programming to find the minimum number of coins for a given amount.
 The Iterative Factorial program calculates factorial using a loop.
 Both programs are simple and efficient.